xbeat/Machine-Learning/README.md

 Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and human language.
 Short text analysis is a crucial subset of NLP, dealing with brief pieces of text such as tweets, product reviews, or chat messages.
 This slideshow will explore various machine learning techniques for analyzing short texts using Python.

+## Target Encoding for Categorical Variables in Machine Learning

+Understanding Target Encoding Fundamentals

+Target encoding represents a sophisticated approach to handling categorical variables by replacing category levels with their corresponding target mean values.
+This technique effectively reduces dimensionality while preserving statistical relationships between features and the target variable.

 ## Top Machine Learning Algorithms Explained

 Linear Regression Implementation